iamkaikai/ComfyUI-CADS/README.md

 In addition to the normal distribution used for conditioning corruption in the paper, this implementation offers alternative options to cater to varying levels of desired output diversity:

-- `Gaussian`: Utilizes normal distribution, maintaining some level of the original composition's integrity.
+- `Gaussian`: Employs normal distribution, preserving a degree of the original composition's structure.
-- `Uniformal`: Offers greater diversity than Gaussian, providing an even distribution from the mean.
+- `Uniformal`: Generates more diversity than Gaussian by ensuring an even spread from the mean, potentially leading to nonsensical results.
-- `Exponential`: Introduces radical diversity, significantly deviating from the mean.
+- `Exponential`: Delivers extreme diversity by markedly diverging from the mean, which may also result in nonsensical outcomes.

 ## Known Issues